kueckelheim/react-master-template/README.md

 # Master React Template

-A react template that combines React, Webpack, Babel, Prettier, ESLint, jest, enzyme, sass.
+A react template that combines React, Webpack, Babel, Prettier, ESLint, jest, enzyme, sass, husky.

 ## Make sure the package versions in the package.json file are up to date